IB Economics Economic development

 •Attract MNC's, which could become too powerful

-•Export led growth may increase income inequality
+•Export led growth may increase income inequality (focus on manufactured goods)

 Evaluate trade liberalisation.